 Sebastian Inlet Bridge, Deck arch bridge in Florida, United States.

-The bridge was completed in 1964 and has connected the two counties across the inlet ever since.
-Over the years it has been dedicated to notable local figures who were important to the region.
+The bridge was completed in 1964 and has linked the two counties across the inlet ever since.
+It was later dedicated to notable local figures who played a role in the history of the surrounding area.

 The community of curious travelers